reactplay/react-play/src/plays/shortest-pathfinding-visualizer/Readme.md

 # Shortest Pathfinding Visualizer

-Visualizes shortest path finding algorithms like Dijkstra on a grid
+Visualizes shortest path finding algorithms like "Dijkstra" on a grid

 ## Play Demographic